balaji1974/nosql/elasticsearch/README.md

 ```

-##Sample data to work with for practise
+##Sample data to work with for practice
 ```xml
 Download the sample file "complete.es.json"